Corporate philanthropy to enable growth

 · Splendid venues on a modest scale and recognized acoustics

-· Top international artists: The French classical radio station, France Musique, has recorded and broadcast ten or so concerts in the last few years.
-An in-depth partnership has been established for the year 2019.
+· Top international artists: The French classical radio station, France Musique, has recorded and broadcast ten or so concerts since 2012.

 · Opportunity offered to young quartets to rub shoulders with their elders.